Static and spherically symmetric wormholes in metric-affine theories of gravity: Traversable wormhole solutions

 This allows to get

 \item \emph{Case \eqref{eq:case2}.} The terms enclosed in the square brackets of Eq. \eqref{eq:inequality_1} now reads as

 Therefore, Eq. \eqref{eq:inequality_1} becomes

-Also in this case, the inequality strongly depends on the sign of the terms inside the square brackets, and neither if we evaluate this expression at the WH throat, we have more information.
+Also in this case, the inequality strongly depends on the sign of the terms inside the square brackets, and even if we evaluate this expression at the WH throat, we do not have more information.
 Therefore, as done in the previous case, we assume that $\ddot{f}(Q)Q'(r)\ge0$, which implies

 Analysing also the NEC \eqref{eq:NEC_phi}, where we use

 we finally obtain

 This entails